Relations among Ramanujan-Type Congruences I

-Instances of Ramanujan-type congruences for~$1 \slash \eta$ beyond ~$\rmU_\ell$\nbd congruences were explored by Atkin and collaborators~\cite{atkin-obrien-1967,atkin-1968} in the 1960ies, using both novel computer facilities for experiments and the theory of Hecke operators for purely mathematical investigations.
+Instances of Ramanujan-type congruences for~$1 \slash \eta$ beyond~$\rmU_p$\nbd congruences were explored by Atkin and collaborators~\cite{atkin-obrien-1967,atkin-1968} in the 1960ies, using both novel computer facilities for experiments and the theory of Hecke operators for purely mathematical investigations.
 He found infinite families of Ramanujan-type congruences, but remained limited to finitely many~$\ell$.

 Eventually in the 2000s, Ono~\cite{ono-2000} and Ahlgren-Ono~\cite{ahlgren-ono-2001} provided Ramanujan-type congruences for~$1 \slash \eta$ for all~$\ell > 3$.
 Like Atkin, they employed Hecke operators to derive their results.
 The omnipresence of Hecke operators in work on Ramanujan-type congruences suggests a tight link between these and congruences for the action of Hecke operators.
+This link is manifest in the next two theorems.

-We show that they are equivalent for modular forms of integral weight if~$\ell$ is odd. \begin{maintheorem} Fix an odd prime~$\ell$ and let~$f$ be a modular form of integral weight~$k$ for a Dirichlet character~$\chi$ modulo~$N$ with~$\ell$\nbd integral Fourier coefficients~$c(f;\,n)$.
-Assume that~$f$ satisfies the Ramanujan-type congruence
+We write~$\rmTcl_p$ for the~$p$\thdash\ Hecke operator acting on modular forms. \begin{maintheorem} Fix an odd prime~$\ell$, an integral weight~$k$, and a Dirichlet character~$\chi$ modulo~$N$.
+Fix a positive integer~$M$ and an integer~$\beta$.
+Then the space of cusp forms~$f$ of weight~$k$ for~$\chi$ with~$\ell$\nbd integral Fourier coefficients~$c(f;\, n)$ that satisfy the Ramanujan-type congruence